qmk/qmk_firmware/keyboards/planck/keymaps/vennjadin/readme.md

 - features a left-hand numpad for use while mainly using the mouse
 - has a clever setup for various Python syntax items that also work well in web dev stuff
 - is extremely space efficient, featuring all my needed keys/layouts in just three layers (plus the simple keyboard control layer)
-- targets mac os norwegian language keyboard
+- targets mac os norwegian language keyboard.
+Some codes seem not to match the ASCII art, but this is due to the disconnect between Mac and Windows keyboards.
+The QMK spec for Norwegian keyboard targets Windows keyboards.

 ## Layers
 ### Main